 It’s 8:30am on a Friday morning and I’ve just touched down at Sydney airport.
 I’ve already been up and about for four hours and I’m exhausted.
 In a matter of moments I’m about to be picked up in a van by some random dude named Matt, to drive five hours through Central New South Wales to the small country town of Forbes.
-I don’t know anything about this guy except the fact that he won a sweet competition with STA Travel and Destination NSW to cruise around and visit the best New South Wales tourist attractions on offer.
+I don’t know anything about this guy except the fact that he won a sweet competition with Destination NSW to cruise around and visit the best New South Wales tourist attractions on offer.
 I’ve been invited to join him for the weekend, and in many ways it feels like I’ve been set up on a blind date.

 I check myself out in the reflection of the bus shelter once more to make sure I’m looking presentable.
 Did I pack enough clothes?
 The right clothes?
 How’s my breath?